 The RTNN ambassadors program is open to undergraduate and graduate students from NC State University, Duke University, and the University of North Carolina at Chapel Hill.
 The purpose of the program is to engage students in the RTNN’s mission to bring nanotechnology tools and expertise to new researchers and the public.
 These students will represent the RTNN to visitors and program participants, increase awareness of the RTNN, and extend outreach activities.
 Ambassadors will have the opportunity to meet a variety of facility users and guests, network with other RTNN ambassadors, and actively participate in the planning and implementation of RTNN programming and events.

-Due to COVID-19, there will be limited in-person outreach activities during Fall 2020.
+Due to COVID-19, most outreach activities continue to be virtual.
 We are planning and preparing numerous remote opportunities, which will require help from our student ambassadors.

 - Submit a statement of interest (<1 page) and a resume (including GPA) to firstname.lastname@example.org